 When to apply?

 CEU accepts applications from MATILDA candidates for CEU financial aid, including fellowship packages and tuition waivers on the basis of academic merit.
 In addition, CEU accepts fee-paying students for the MATILDA Program.
 Student mobility within MATILDA (summer intensive program, semester abroad) will be financially supported by the EU Erasmus program.
 (Anyone enrolled in a 2-year MA or a PhD study program at CEU is eligible for Erasmus Mobility funding.
 However, EU-students returning from Austria to their home country for the study abroad period receive low priority in the Erasmus mobility funding scheme.)

 MATILDA students with CEU as their home institution will pay tuition fees or receive a tuition waiver at their host institution during the study abroad period according to the requirements at CEU; CEU will interrupt financial aid for MATILDA students’ during their study abroad period.

 To learn more about the admission please click on the "MATILDA Application and Information" link at the bottom of this page.

 For general information on CEU entry requirements and application procedures click here.

-However, if applicants do not have any academic or professional background in women’s/gender history and/or comparative approaches, then the program coordinators would like to find out why the applicant is interested in applying for this particular degree program and what academic motivations she/he has that make him/her a desirable candidate.
-In addition, applicants may already have a research proposal or area of interest in mind for a future MA thesis.
-They are encouraged to submit an outline of either their research interests and/or research project.
-Such a mini research proposal does not have to be longer than two paragraphs.
+Applicants may already have a research proposal or area of interest in mind for a future MA thesis.
+If so, they are encouraged to also submit, besides the Motivation Letter, an outline of either their research interests and/or research project.
+Such a mini Research Proposal does not have to be longer than two paragraphs.